Cool and Fun for Capital Markets Nerds: Tayvis, MSTR, IPO

 We're now

-retail and retail-ish and like you know accredited retail investors really want to own shares of
+Retail and retail issues, like, you know, accredited retail investors really want to own shares of

 It is hard for a retail investor to buy OpenAI and SpaceX, but it's not impossible.

-There's like little bits of OpenAI and SpaceX, and like little, you know, there's like secondary funds, there's like little, you know, closed-end funds that own a little bit of it.
+There's like little bits of OpenAI and SpaceX, and like little, you know, there's like secondary funds, there's like little closed-in funds that own a little bit of it.

 OpenAI shares or proxies or SpaceX shares or proxies on the retail market, the price is much higher than what you see those companies raising money at.